Utah is unarguably one of the greatest outdoor states in the US boasting a four-season climate.

 The combination of weather conditions, temperature, natural fuel sources, precipitation (or lack thereof), dry vegetation, and human negligence are all contributing factors to the rapid increase and growth of wildfires.

 With respect to wildfire prevention, it’s necessary to do your part.
-Abide by the government’s restriction orders when it comes to residential open burning, burn permits, and explosive targets.
-When cooking with fire, never leave a flame unattended.
+Abide by the local government restrictions when it comes to open burning near a residential area, burn permits, and explosive targets.
+When cooking with fire, never leave an open flame unattended.
 And if you see a fire, always report it immediately.

-When it comes to protecting your home, you should create defensible space.
-Remove dead shrubs and branches that hang over the roof.
+When it comes to protecting your home and mitigating fire damage, you should create defensible space.
+Clear rain gutters, remove dead shrubs and branches that hang over the roof.
 Also, clear your yard periodically from things that can add fuel to the fire.

 When it comes to floods in the Beehive State, some officials say that it’s not a matter of if, but when.
-In other words, prepare for one to occur regardless of where you live in Utah, and do not wait for authorities to issue a warning call.
+In other words, prepare for one to occur regardless of where you live in the state of Utah, and do not wait for authorities to issue a warning call.

 In the case of the Laub Dam failure of 2012, it wasn’t deemed a high hazard until shortly before it collapsed.
-In fact, it had been inspected five months prior to the rupture at which point it “appeared to be just fine.”
+In fact, it had been inspected five months prior to its rupture, at which point it “appeared to be just fine.”
 Unfortunately, it wasn’t.

 Your first step in becoming prepared for a flood is to determine the hazard risk in your community.
 Due to the ever-changing natural topography and the other contributing factors mentioned above, your risk level may change year to year.

 During periods of precipitation, you can expect creeks, rivers, and dams to be more full than usual.
-Stay away from those areas, especially if there’s a risk of overflow or possible levee damage.
+Stay out of harm’s way by avoiding those areas, especially if there’s a risk of overflow or possible levee damage.

 3. Winter Storms